vedph/cadmus-renovella-app/README.md

 window.__env.apiUrl = "https://renovella.unisi.it:40393/api/";
 ```

-3. build a new image for production: `docker build . -t vedph2020/cadmus-renovella-app:1.2.0-prod`.
+3. build a new image for production: `docker build . -t vedph2020/cadmus-renovella-app:1.2.1-prod`.
 The production version is labeled like this one, with `-prod` suffix.

 ## History

+### 1.2.1

+- 2022-02-16: updated packages (misaligned external IDs).
+- 2022-02-16: updated `@myrmidon/cadmus-part-refs-ui` and `@myrmidon/cadmus-part-refs-pg`.

+### 1.2.0

 - 2022-02-14: upgraded to Angular 13.2.2 and generated production image `1.2.0-prod`.
 - 2021-11-11: upgraded to Angular 13.